minio/docs/docs/aws-sdk-for-dotnet-with-minio.md

     {
         var config = new AmazonS3Config
         {
-            RegionEndpoint = RegionEndpoint.USEast1, // MUST set this before setting ServiceURL and it should match the `MINIO_REGION` enviroment variable.
+            RegionEndpoint = RegionEndpoint.USEast1, // MUST set this before setting ServiceURL and it should match the `MINIO_REGION` environment variable.
             ServiceURL = "http://localhost:9000", // replace http://localhost:9000 with URL of your MinIO server
             ForcePathStyle = true // MUST be true to work correctly with MinIO server };
         var amazonS3Client = new AmazonS3Client(accessKey, secretKey, config);

         // uncomment the following line if you like to troubleshoot communication with S3 storage and implement private void OnAmazonS3Exception(object sender, Amazon.Runtime.ExceptionEventArgs e)
         // amazonS3Client.ExceptionEvent += OnAmazonS3Exception;